Convert your slides, photographs or negatives into a digital archive of lasting memories!

 Do you want to get rid of these bulky photo albums?
 I can transfer all of your photos into digital format onto a DVD or memory stick, using named folders for each album.
 This includes restoring faded colours and scratch remover.

-I can transfer your photographs, slides and negatives to CD or DVD.
+I can transfer your photographs, slides and negatives to CD, DVD or USB memory stick.
 With your photo's digitised, a trip down memory lane only requires a few mouse clicks or your TV remote.
 See my 'Services' section for an explanation of formats.
 A CD holds about 150 images, a DVD about 600.
 Please note that images on a USB memory stick produces better pictures on your TV than a CD!

 I don't believe in cutting corners.
 When scanning slides to CD or DVD, I believe it's attention to detail that counts.
 I use high spec vertical Nikon scanners for slides (for detailed information please go to my 'Services' section).
 This includes dust and scratch removal and I use the latest ICE4 technology for crisp, sharp and top quality pictures.
 I always scan at the highest resolution of 4000dpi.
 I use a professional Canon flatbed scanner for photographs, also including ICE4 technology.